FelipeD97/crm-system/README.md

 ## Work Flow

 Everyone worked together to complete this project, however each team member had their own feature that they focused on.

 * Felipe Dunbar: Built the sales feature for the application.
 This consisted of allowing the employee to sell a product to a member, add an item to the inventory, and list the sales history.
 Styled the templates for the forms.
+Wrote data Tables in Postgres.
+Set up models in the back end, and built get and post routes in the express backend.

 * Joseph Fitzpatrick: Built the members feature for the application.
 This involved listing the members, adding a member, and updating a member's information.
 Created the base styling template for the application.
+Set up models in the back end, and set up post, get, and put routes in the express backend.

-* Alazar Abraham: Built the login function using firebase.
+* Alazar Markos: Built the login function using firebase.
 Firebase was used to store employee login information and authenticated employee logins.
 Introduced Material UI components and designed the tables.
+Used private routing to restrict access without authentication.
+Set up models in the back end and built get and post routes in the express backend.

 * Tasks for each day were determined at the start of the day to keep the team on track towards the "MVP".